JJ/TPF-Grant/April.md

 In fact, those issues are, on average, 4 months old, or almost 120 days, while the average for the rest of the contributors is ~1 month.
-That means that many of the issues addressed were part of the backlog that was accumulationg, and weren't, in fact, being addressed, making the number of issues accumulate to the tune of a few tens every month.
+That means that many of the issues addressed were part of the backlog that was accumulation, and weren't, in fact, being addressed, making the number of issues accumulate to the tune of a few tens every month.